 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 % of expelled students successfully meeting requirements of rehabilitation plans 14% of expelled youth successfully met the requirements of their rehabilitation plans.
 In 2021-22, 64% of expelled youth successfully met the requirements of their rehabilitation plans.
+In 2022-23, 50% of expelled youth successfully met the requirements of their rehabilitation plans.
 75% of expelled students will meet requirements of rehabilitation plans % of expelled students who are credit deficient participating in credit recovery.
 80% of expelled youth who are credit deficient are participating in credit recovery.
 In 2021-22, 100% of expelled youth who are credit deficient are participating in credit recovery.
+In 2022-23, 100% of expelled youth who are credit deficient are participating in credit recovery.
 100% of expelled students who are credit deficient will participate in credit recovery. % of expelled youth attending Tuolumne Learning Center receiving counseling services.
 100% of expelled youth attending TLC receive counseling services.
 In 2021-22, 100% of expelled youth attending TLC received counseling services.
+In 2022-23, 100% of expelled youth attending TLC received counseling services.
 100% of expelled youth attending Tuolumne Learning Center will receive counseling services.